ibm-ecosystem-engineering/envizi-workshop-2024/122-2-Create-Scope3-hierarchy-using-ConfigConnector/readme.md

 Now, Let's create the Scope 3 grouping structure as we have defined in our organization hierarchy.
     <img src="images/Org-Hier-S3.png">

 ## 2.1.
-Populate Template with Organization Hierarchy for Scope 3 Grouping structure
+Populate Template with Organization Hierarchy for Scope 3 Grouping structure (Optional)

 You already familiar with the Config Connector as you have performed the lab exercise to create part of the Org hierarchy.